Wear Your Weights

 Maybe you noticed all those people wearing a weighted vest posting their Murph Challenge on Memorial Day.
 Maybe you've seen trainers wearing the vest, which looks a little bit like battle armor.
 Either way, it's easy to write off this training tool as something that takes things a bit too far.
 But they're actually an effective and relatively simple way to boost most bodyweight exercises.

-For those of us who miss the gym in this time of social distancing, the vest provides an ideal way to intensify a workout.
 The additional load makes your moves more effective without altering your form—which is why they're so popular in cross-training.
 When it comes to exercises like squats or box jumps, the vest is key to building strength and explosive power.